 A Few Investment Lessons.
 Part III.

 - I watch the market.
-When the market is in confirmed uptrend, I am in a buying mode.
+When the market is in a confirmed uptrend, I am in buying mode.
 When the uptrend is under pressure, I am waiting and watching.
 When the market is in correction mode or is to become a bear market, I am taking my profits where appropriate and assigning tighter stops.
-Most of the stocks usually follow the market trend because the stock market is typically a combination of the investors’ mood, fear, and greed: the end-result from currencies and commodities’ movements and manipulations, governments’ financial decisions, and political situations that may affect the major markets directions.
+Most of the stocks usually follow the market trend because the stock market is typically a combination of the investors’ mood, fear, and greed: the end result from currencies and commodities’ movements and manipulations, governments’ financial decisions, and political situations that may affect the directions of the major markets.
 Even the good stock in the uptrend can be sold in the market’s correction.

 - I protect my investments.
 You surely heard it: “It is not important how much you earned but how much you saved”.
 Let us talk about the stop orders.
-There are different strategies and advises regarding stop orders.
-IBD suggests 7-8% below your purchase price while the Oxford Club (that I used to subscribe) suggests establishing 25% trailing stop right after you purchase the stock.
+There are different strategies and advice regarding stop orders.
+IBD suggests 7-8% below your purchase price while the Oxford Club (that I used to subscribe to) suggests establishing a 25% trailing stop right after you purchase the stock.
 Why 25%?
 To allow the stock to work out on correction and give enough room to get back on track.

 Their idea is that you do not allocate more than 5% of your liquid investments for any single stock or ETF.
-Example: having 20 stocks with $100,000 investment ($5,000 per stock), you may lose the only $1,250 per stock.
-If your stop order is triggered on any particular stock, you will lose the only 1.25% of your total investment.
+For example: having 20 stocks with a $100,000 investment ($5,000 per stock), you may lose only $1,250 per stock.
+If your stop order is triggered on any particular stock, you will lose only 1.25% of your total investment.
 While it sounds like a smart strategy, in the bad bear market it could happen to several stocks…

 I don’t stick to one strategy – I have a different, combined approach.